Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 # Move a product

-Move a product to either archive it, move it to the recycle bin, delete it finally or restore it.
+Move a product to either archive it, move it to the recycle bin, delete it permanently or restore it.

 ## Archive a product

 You can archive products that you are not currently using, but that you still want to access and may want to use again at a later time.
-Archived products cannot be finally deleted but must first be moved to the recycle bin.
+Archived products cannot be permanently deleted but must first be moved to the recycle bin.

 #### Prerequisites